-&lt;sup>13 FRDC/Ruello and Associates, op. cit.
+13 FRDC/Ruello and Associates, op. cit.

-&lt;sup>14 As the NRVP case study of contaminated bivalve molluscs in NSW showed.
+14 As the NRVP case study of contaminated bivalve molluses in NSW showed.

-A nationally consistent, preventive approach has recently been adopted in Chapter 3 of the Code, specifying baseline food safety provisions for the hygienic production of food in the manufacturing and retail sectors.
-Chapter 3 also sets out voluntary provisions for food safety programs.
 As identified earlier, the Ministerial Council recently agreed that food safety programs should become mandatory for certain food sectors identified as posing a higher risk to public health, where food safety programs would be cost-effective.

 However, the provisions in Chapter 3 do not apply to the primary production end of the food chain.
 For many industry sectors and activities, hazards introduced at the primary end of the food chain may not be able to be managed effectively further up the food chain, resulting in public health incidents.
-The effective management of hazards of public health significance at the primary end of the food chain makes the task of managing hazards in the later part of the food chain easier and more effective, resulting in safer food and improved public health outcomes.
+The effective management of hazards of public health significance at the primary end of the food chain makes the task of managing hazards in the later part of the food chain easier and more effective, resulting in safer food and improved public health outcomes

 Section 3.5 highlighted the inconsistent approaches being taken at the primary production end of the seafood supply chain in Australia.
 These gaps in the coverage of current regulation and industry compliance with voluntary management systems may have implications in terms of public health and safety.
-This will need to be considered in light of the inherent public health and safety risks presented by seafood and the current strategies used to minimise these risks
+This will need to be considered in light of the inherent public health and safety risks presented by seafood and the current strategies used to minimise these risks.